 |Return on equity TTM||-25.28%|

 |Market capitalisation||$510.4 million|

 Shorting The Marcus Corporation shares

 There are currently 4.2 million The Marcus Corporation shares held short by investors – that's known as The Marcus Corporation's "short interest".
 This figure is 2% up from 4.1 million last month.

 There are a few different ways that this level of interest in shorting The Marcus Corporation shares can be evaluated.

-The Marcus Corporation's "short interest ratio" (SIR) is the quantity of The Marcus Corporation shares currently shorted divided by the average quantity of The Marcus Corporation shares traded daily (recently around 1.0 million).
-The Marcus Corporation's SIR currently stands at 5.59.
-In other words for every 100,000 The Marcus Corporation shares traded daily on the market, roughly 5590 shares are currently held short.
+The Marcus Corporation's "short interest ratio" (SIR) is the quantity of The Marcus Corporation shares currently shorted divided by the average quantity of The Marcus Corporation shares traded daily (recently around 369723.09711286).
+The Marcus Corporation's SIR currently stands at 11.43.
+In other words for every 100,000 The Marcus Corporation shares traded daily on the market, roughly 11430 shares are currently held short.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against The Marcus Corporation.
+A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against The Marcus Corporation.